-In April 2013, the Partnership acquired the Series C mortgage revenue bond secured by the Renaissance Gateway Apartments, a 208 unit multifamily apartment complex located in New Orleans, Louisiana for approximately \$2.9 million par value.
-In the third and fourth quarters of 2013, the Partnership purchased approximately \$1.3 million par value Series B and approximately \$3.9 million par value Series A, respectively, mortgage revenue bonds.
-The Series C mortgage revenue bond carries a base interest rate of 12.0% per annum and matures on June 1, 2015.
+In April 2013, the Partnership acquired the Series C mortgage revenue bond secured by the Renaissance Gateway Apartments, a 208 unit multifamily residential property located in New Orleans, Louisiana for approximately \$2.9 million par value.
+This property is undergoing a major rehabilitation and the Partnership has agreed to fund a total of approximately \$8.6 million of a Series A mortgage revenue bond during construction which is estimated to be completed in August 2014.
+During the third and fourth quarter of 2013, the Partnership purchased \$1.3 million par value Series B and \$3.9 million par value Series A mortgage revenue bonds.
+During the first nine months of 2014, the Partnership purchased the remaining approximate \$4.7 million par value Series A mortgage revenue bond carries a base interest rate of 12.0% per annum and matures on June 1, 2015.
 The Series A and Series B mortgage revenue bonds carry a base interest rate of 6.0% and 12.0% per annum, respectively, maturing on June 1, 2030.
-This property is undergoing a major rehabilitation and the Partnership has agreed to fund a total of approximately \$8.6 million of a Series A mortgage revenue bond during construction which is estimated to be completed on June 30, 2014.
 Upon completion of construction and stabilization, the approximate \$2.9 million Series C bond will be paid back on the earlier of when the property receives its final equity contribution by the limited partner or June 1, 2015.
-The Partnership accounts for the Bond Purchase Commitment as an available-for-sale security and, as such, records the change in estimated fair value of the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
+At December 31, 2013 there was a Bond Purchase Commitment in place which the Partnership accounted for as an available-for-sale security and recorded the change in estimated fair value of the Bond Purchase Commitment as an asset or liability with changes in such valuation recorded in other comprehensive income.
 As of December 31, 2013, the Partnership estimated the value of this Bond Purchase Commitment and recorded a liability of approximately \$600,000.
+There was no Bond Purchase Commitment in place at December 31, 2014.